 - Prohibition from acting as an editor or reviewer.

-Lembaga Publikasi Ilmiah Bunga Bangsa may apply additional sanctions for severe ethical violations.
+Eduprof Journal may apply additional sanctions for serious ethical violations.

-Suspected breaches of our publication ethics policies, either before and after publication, as well as concerns about research ethics, should be reported to our Research Integrity team, overseen by the Head of Research Integrity.
+Suspected ethical violations of our publication policy, both before and after publication, as well as concerns regarding research ethics, should be reported to our editorial team.

-Lembaga Publikasi Ilmiah Bunga Bangsa may ask the authors to provide the underlying data and images, consult editors, and contact institutions or employers to ask for an investigation or to raise concerns.
+Eduprof Journal may ask authors to provide underlying data and figures, consult with editors, and contact institutions or employers to request investigations or raise concerns.

-When errors are identified in published articles, the publisher will consider what action is required and may consult the editors and the authors’ institution(s).
+When errors are identified in a published article, the publisher will consider what action is necessary and may consult with the editor.

-If there are errors that significantly affect the conclusions or there is evidence of misconduct, this may require retraction or an expression of concern following the COPE Retraction Guidelines.
+If there is an error that significantly affects the conclusion or there is evidence of a violation, this may require a retraction or a statement of concern in accordance with the COPE Retraction Guidelines.

-All authors will be asked to agree to the content of the notice.
+All authors will be asked to approve the content of the notification.